danielroe/nuxt-vitest/README.md

 ### `mockComponent`

 `mockComponent` allows you to mock Nuxt's component.
 The first argument can be the component name in PascalCase, or the relative path of the component.
-The second argument can is a factory function that returns the mocked component.
+The second argument is a factory function that returns the mocked component.

 For example, to mock `MyComponent`, you can: